Table of Contents

 Microtubules determine the location of cell organelles within the cell and form a network of direct mass transfer.
 They are also the basic structures of kinocilia and the spindle apparatus during mitosis and meiosis.

 Structure and Function of Cell Contacts

-Based on the functions of the three cell types, contacts can be classified into the following categories:
+Based on the functions of the 3 cell types, contacts can be classified as:

 - Communication contacts

 - Adhesion contacts